BlockchainCommons/BCSwiftSecureComponents/Docs/02-ENVELOPE.md

 Thus the `Digest` of an `Envelope` identifies the `subject` and its assertions as if they were all present (dereferenced), unelided, and unencrypted.
 This allows an `Envelope` to be transformed either into or out of the various encrypted/decrypted, local/reference, and elided/unelided forms without changing the cumulative Merkle tree of digests.
 This also means that any transformations that do not preserve the digest tree invalidate the signatures of any enclosing `Envelope`s.

 This architecture supports selective disclosure of contents of nested `Envelope`s by revealing only the minimal objects necessary to traverse to a particular nesting path, and having done so, calculating the hashes back to the root allows verification that the correct and included contents were disclosed.
-On a structure where only a minimal number of fields have been revealed, a signature can still be validated.
+On a structure where only a minimal number of fields have been revealed, a signature can still be verified.

 ## CID